 Daniel José Camacho is a Contributing Opinion Writer at The Guardian U.S. He writes mostly about politics and religion.
 His articles have appeared in Christian Century, Religion Dispatches, Sojourners, Duke Magazine, and TIME, and his commentary has appeared in the New York Times.

 Born to Colombian immigrants and raised in Uniondale, New York, Daniel graduated from Calvin College with a B.A. in Philosophy.
-He is passionate about social justice, writing, and working with students in the context of higher education.
+In 2017, he graduated from Duke Divinity School with a Masters of Divinity.
+He is passionate about liberationist faith and progressive politics.

 In addition to writing, he has presented academic papers at Princeton Theological Seminary, UNC-Chapel Hill, Rutgers University, and Fordham University, and he has presented at local churches on the topics of racism and peace.
 In December 2016, Christian Century started hosting Daniel’s new blog, “Practicing Liberation.”